I’m an expert teacher who develops online content for a range of learners.

 Multimodal delivery of material

-Students in my creative writing classes presented with critical terms and ideas associated with each assignment.
+Students in my creative writing classes are presented with critical terms and ideas associated with each assignment.
 In androgogical terms, it’s pragmatically important that students know these terms and ideas to do well on a quiz.
 In Flash Nonfiction and Prose Poetry, I experimented with presenting this information by creating a series of short videos using PowToon, a cloud-based animation software, to accompany each assignment.
 To chunk down often complex terms into small, bite-sized bits is always a challenge.
-This is the video I made to accompany the Hermit Crab Writing assignment.
+This is the video I made to accompany Hermit Crab Writing, one of my favorite assignments.

 Social, personal andragogy